-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Samina that are all f What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) Members have the option to receive health care services in places like your home from the following providers: • Primary care providers (PCPs) • Specialists • Behavioral health providers Covered telehealth services include virtual visits, evaluations, communication via telephone, or video (computer, smart phone, tablet, online patient portal).
-Ask one of our \$0 for virtual visits.
+Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you HMO (in-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) \$0 for virtual visits.
 Deductible does not apply.
-Not covered.
+Members have the option to receive health care services in places like your home from the following providers: Primary care providers (PCPs) Specialists Behavioral health providers Covered telehealth services include virtual visits, evaluations, communication via telephone, or video (computer, smart phone, tablet, online patient portal).
+Ask one of our network providers if they can do virtual visits.
 Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: